ironbar/arc25/docs/04_Initial_Plan.md

 - Teach how to use the DSL.
 It is important to create examples of how to use each function in the DSL
 - Upsampling as data augmentation
 - I can remove words from the tokenizer of a model to simplify grid representation.
+- I could teach the model to draw.
+Given some painting generate code to create the painting.
+That might help the model to learn the 2d structure of the grids.
+- Focus on an end to end approach.
+On ARC24 I lost the focus and mostly worked on pre-training.
+I should always evaluate the end to end system, although it requires more compute is the right way to do it.